 Statistics about the reach of Oracle’s data marketplace: “includes more than 30,000 data attributes on two billion consumer profiles” — taken directly from Oracle press release published in 2017.
 Press release has been removed but archived version available here:

-Examples of Linking Services that match online data to offline, real-world data:
+Examples of Additional "linking services" that match online data to offline, real-world data:

 “ID Graph” by Oracle